prisms-center/CASMcode_docs/_pages/tutorials.md

 ![image-center]({{ "/assets/images/logo.png" | relative_url }})

-# Tutorials

-This section provides links to CASM tutorials written using Jupyter notebooks.
+This section provides links to CASM tutorials written using [Jupyter](https://jupyter.org) notebooks.
 Some tutorials are written to demonstrate using the CASM command line interface (CLI) `ccasm` and some are written to demonstrate using the CASM Python package `casm-python`.
 Notebooks can be downloaded and run locally to try using CASM and static versions showing results can be viewed online.

-To setup a conda environment with all the dependencies necessary for running the tutorials, see [this]({{ "/tutorials/tutorial_env" | relative_url }}) page.
+To setup a conda environment with all the dependencies necessary for running the tutorials, see [this]({{ "/pages/tutorials/tutorial_env" | relative_url }}) page.

 ## Defining the "prim"